SAP source reference

 ]

-PayloadParameters (Object)
+PayloadParameters (object)

 A key-value list of HTTP parameters to add to the payload.
-Each value can be either a number, string, or Boolean.

 This property can only be used in a POST request.
 The parameters are sent as URL-encoded data in the request body.
 The Content-Type header is automatically set to application/x-www-form-urlencoded.